-Escape Winter With The 20 Most Coveted Warm Weather Rentals On Airbnb
+Escape The Cold With The Most Wish-Listed Warm Weather Rentals On Airbnb

-It's the dead of winter, so naturally, all any of us can think about is laying on a pleasantly scorching beach with a good book and a maybe even a strawberry margarita.
-Our imaginations actively chasing that daydream is pretty much the only thing that's getting us through the cold days.
-But, if you're looking for real life warm weather and sunshine, Airbnb has affordable suggestions.
+In the dead of winter, it's only natural that all any of us can think about is laying on a pleasantly scorching beach with a good book and a maybe even a strawberry margarita.
+Our imaginations actively chasing that daydream is usually the only thing that gets us through the coldest days to come.
+But, if you're looking for real-life warm weather and sunshine, Airbnb has affordable suggestions.

 According to the rental site, the Caribbean is an extremely popular area for travelers during the months of December, January, and February.
 Based on increased bookings and the most wish-listed homes, the U.S. Virgin Islands, Sint Maarten, Puerto Rico, the Bahamas, St. Lucia, the Cayman Islands, Turks and Caicos, Martinique, Antigua, St. Kitts, and Saint Vincent and the Grenadines are the most desirable winter destinations in the Caribbean.

-Ahead, we've shared the 20 most wish-listed warm weather listings on Airbnb, so you can rent them ASAP or simply make your winter daydreams feel more realistic by gazing at photos and bookmarking ideas for next year.
+Ahead, we've shared the most wish-listed warm weather listings on Airbnb, so you can rent them ASAP or simply make your forthcoming winter daydreams feel more realistic by gazing at photos and bookmarking ideas for when that season finally arrives.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.